Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Exam 2

 Deficiency of iodine in the diet results in __________ caused by __________.

-E. atrophy of the thyroid gland; loss ofnegative feedback by thyroid hormones and increased thyroid-stimulating hormone (TSH) levels
+a goiter; loss of negative feedback by thyroid hormones and increased thyroid-stimulating hormone (TSH) levels

 F.